ethanwillis/genotation_webextension/README.md

 5.)
 Drag and drop the new .xpi file onto Firefox.
 It will then prompt you to install Genotation.
 Click install.

 6.)
 Browse to any webpage and click the Genotation button in the taskbar.

+***Build Script***
+chmod +x build.sh and run it.
+This will create a .XPI in the parent directory that you can drag onto Firefox.
+You will still need to follow step 3 in the manual build steps to install unsigned extensons.

 Current State
 =============